The Mystery of the Shape Parameter II

 {\bf Abstract.} We continue an earlier study of the shape parameter c contained in the famous multiquadrics $(-1)^{\lceil \beta \rceil}(c^{2}+\|x\|^{2})^{\beta},\ \beta>0$, and the inverse multiquadrics $(c^{2}+\|x\|^{2})^{\beta},\ \beta<0$.
-In \cite{Lu4} the space of interpolated functions consists of bandlimited functions.
-Now we are going to treat a more general function space which roughly speaking is the same as the native space of gaussians.
-A totally different set of criteria for the optimal choice of c will be provided.\\ \\ {\bf keywords}: radial basis function, multiquadric, shape parameter
+Instead of the space of bandlimited functions, we are going to treat a more general function space which roughly speaking is the same as the native space of gaussians.
+A totally different set of criteria for the optimal choice of c will be provided.\\ \\ {\bf AMS classification}:41A05,41A25,41A30,41A63,65D10.\\ \\ {\bf keywords}: radial basis function, multiquadric, shape parameter, interpolation.